 What is a Field of Interest Fund?

 A field of interest fund supports a broadly defined area such as the arts, the environment or health or a more narrow interest such as dental care for children of low-income families.
-Fundholders identify their area of interest and can participate in the grantmaking process or utilize the Foundation’s expertise to identify worthy grantees.
+Fundholders identify their area of interest and utilize the Foundation’s expertise to identify worthy grantees.
 The minimum gift to establish a named field of interest fund is $10,000.

 Frances Farthing's Legacy to WNC Teachers